IELTS Secrets You Ought To Know - Next Degree Abroad Blog

 What examiners want

-• “Examiners look for natural communication, not perfection.”
+• "Examiners look for natural communicators, not perfection."

 • "Simple errors like sloppy handwriting or straying from the subject cause many students to lose points."